Coffee in Italy is all the rage. If you didn’t know any better, you’d think Italians invented it.

 Cappuccino

 The second most famous coffee drink is the cappuccino.
-In Italy, it consists of a typical 50-milliliter shot of espresso and an equal amount of milk, most of the latter is foamed milk.
-Outside of Italy, particularly in the United States (and especially at corporate chain coffee shops) the amount of foamed milk is two-to-three times the ratio of the espresso.
+In Italy, it contains a typical 50-milliliter shot of espresso and an equal amount of milk, most of which is foamed milk.
+Outside Italy, especially at chain coffee shops, you’ll get two-to-three times more foamed milk than espresso.

-Cappuccino is a diminutive form of the Italian word, cappuccio, or hood.
-That’s because when the steamed white milk and the black coffee intermingle in the cup, the beverage partly takes on a brown-ish color, the same hue as the hooded robes that capuchin monks wear.
-Hence, the name.
+Cappuccino is the diminutive form of the Italian word, cappuccio, or hood.
+When the steamed milk and black coffee mix, the drink turns brown, just like the hooded robes that capuchin monks wear.
+That’s where the name comes from.

 Tips for drinking cappuccinos: